awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Roles.md

 **CloudWatchSyntheticsReadOnlyAccess**

-The contents of the **CloudWatchSyntheticsReadOnlyAccess** policy are as follows:
+Here are the contents of the `CloudWatchSyntheticsReadOnlyAccess` policy:

 ```
 {